gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 # More convenient way of opening large files:
 less -S alpaca_ferritins.blastout

+# NOTE: simply type the letter 'q' to exit the `less` viewer
 ```
 The results look good.
 How many matches did you find in each file (hint, try counting lines using the command `wc -l`)?
 However, this output format can be difficult to parse if we have thousands and thousands of sequences.